NazarenoTognoli/notes-app/README.md

 # NotesApp

-In this Web APP you can Create, Read, Update, Delete and Navigate information (Notes).
+In this web app you can perform CRUD operations on notes with a great UX.

-This APP is the frontend side of a Restful API made in ASP.NET, SQL and Entity Framework, the backend side should be in a public repo at the same [Github Profile](https://github.com/NazarenoTognoli).
+This app is the frontend side of a Restful API made in ASP.NET, SQL and Entity Framework, the backend side should be in a public repo at the same [Github Profile](https://github.com/NazarenoTognoli).

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.1.